Casparboetes/the-good-weather-app/README.md

 # the-good-weather-app
-Good weather is a state mind
+Good weather is a state of mind

 By Caspar Boetes, made with React.js.